Willen Lake: Geography and setting

 The lake is one of the largest purpose-built stormwater balancing lakes in the UK.
 The lake is designed to take surface run-off from Milton Keynes, the largest of a number designed to do so.
 The lake has capacity for an additional level increase of 1.3 metres, equivalent to a once in 200 years event.
 Unlike most of the rest of the UK, Milton Keynes has separate storm and foul sewers, so sewage pollution is not a significant problem.

-The lake is surrounded by a mixture of open parkland and woodland, which forms part of the wider Ouzel Valley Park.
-The lake is divided by an embankment and bridge carrying the A509 (H5 Portway), which runs between the east and west of the city, providing links to M1 Junction 14 (approximately 1 mi to the north-east), and Central Milton Keynes and the A5 (approximately 1.5 mi and 2.5 mi to the south-west, respectively).
+Willen Lake lies in north-east Milton Keynes and forms part of the wider Ouzel Valley Park system.
+The lakes are divided by an embankment and bridge carrying the A509, part of the H5 Portway in the Milton Keynes grid road system, which runs between the east and west of the city, providing links to M1 Junction 14 (approximately 1 mi to the north-east), and the A5 (approximately 1.5 mi and 2.5 mi to the south-west, respectively).

-Beside the North lake is the Peace Pagoda and Nipponzan-Myōhōji Buddhist temple.
+The park is connected to surrounding areas by leisure routes and redways, and lies near the Grand Union Canal, Campbell Park, Newlands and the village of Willen.

+The southern lake is bordered on its western side by the principal visitor facilities, car parks and activity areas.
+From the eastern side of the lake there are views west towards central Milton Keynes.
+The North Lake is more closely associated with wildlife habitat, the Peace Pagoda, the Buddhist temple and the historic village of Willen, including the Church of St Mary Magdalene, designed by Robert Hooke.

+On the northern side of the Lake, Willen Hospice occupies Manor Farm in Willen Village, overlooking the lake and its island.